jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 4. If you see errors or warnings when you import or run a quickstart, see the list of [Known Issues for JBoss EAP Quickstarts](#known-issues-for-jboss-eap-quickstarts) below for an explanation.

-## Deploying Quickstarts and Running the Arquillian Tests
+## Deploying and Undeploying Quickstarts and Running the Arquillian Tests

-### Deploy a Quickstart WAR Project
+### Deploy and Undeploy a Quickstart WAR Project

 For WAR projects, you simply deploy the project.

 1. Right-click on the project, and choose `Run As` --> `Run on Server`.
 2. Choose the server and click `Finish`.
 3. This starts the server, deploys the application, and opens a browser window that accesses the running application.
+4. To undeploy the project, right-click on the project and choose `Run As` --> `Maven build`.
+Enter `wildfly:undeploy` for the `Goals` and click `Run`.

-### Deploy a Quickstart EAR Project
+### Deploy and Undeploy a Quickstart EAR Project

 For EAR projects, you simply deploy the EAR subproject.
 The subproject name is usually appended with "-ear-ear".

 1. Right-click on the EAR subproject, and choose `Run As` --> `Run on Server`.
 2. Choose the server and click `Finish`.
 3. This starts the server, deploys the application, and opens a browser window that accesses the running application.
+4. To undeploy the project, right-click on the EAR subproject and choose `Run As` --> `Maven build`.
+Enter `wildfly:undeploy` for the `Goals` and click `Run`.

-### Deploy a Quickstart Containing Server and Java Client Projects
+### Deploy and Undeploy a Quickstart Containing Server and Java Client Projects

 You must deploy the server project before running the client.
 More detailed instructions be found in the `shopping-cart` quickstart.